Chagas disease is an illness spread by insects. It is common in South and Central America.

 The acute phase and reactivated Chagas disease should be treated.
 Infants born with the infection should also be treated.

 Treating the chronic phase is recommended for children and most adults.
 Adults with chronic Chagas disease should talk to their health care provider to decide whether treatment is needed.

 Two drugs are used to treat this infection: benznidazole and nifurtimox.

 Both drugs often have side effects.
 The side effects may be worse in older people.
+They may include: